szabgab/slides/github-pages/github-pages.md

 ## HTML - view source
 {id: html-view-source}

+* Web sites are built using HTML.
 * Look at the source of the page.
 That's HTML.
 We don't want to write that.
+* So we'll use Markdown and an some tool that will convert Markdown to HTML.

 ## GitHub page with Jekyll
 {id: github-page-with-jekyll}